The United States to its citizens: "Stop kissing" birds because of salmonellosis

 The United States to its citizens: “Stop kissing” birds because of salmonellosis

-Centers for Disease Control and Prevention (CDC) United State And they called on citizens to “stop kissing” and to maintain close contact with poultry, after recording regrowth Salmonellosis, Which causes intestinal disturbances due to salmonella bacteria.
+The Centers for Disease Control and Prevention (CDC) from United State And they called on citizens to “stop kissing” and to maintain close contact with poultry, after recording regrowth Salmonellosis, Which generates intestinal disorders due to From salmonella bacteria.

 Salmonellosis On United State